 Most pads and shoes have "wear indicators" built into them, or into the hardware which holds them in place.
 The wear indicators cause a squealing noise when the linings wear down to the level of the indicator.
 Mechanical wear indicators (small metal tabs) allow the driver to know when their brakes are needing replacement before serious damage occurs.
 When the pads or shoes wear out completely (past the wear indicators) and the backing plates contact the drums or discs for extended periods of time, the damage which results can require replacement of the rotor or drum, which is MUCH more expensive than the shoes and/or pads!
 (Some advanced braking systems have electronic wear indicators built into the linings, which allow the driver to be warned by a light on the dash.)

 As noted above, I decided to try carbon kevlar pads and and rear shoes and after search about a bit.
 I am very pleased with the difference.
 I have experience with five compounds used on Morgans.

 These have the braking compound that will be provided by the MMC as original stock.
 They are the bottom of the list for feel and effectiveness but are serviceable.
 The have an infamous tendency to squeal.
+They also do not fit properly requiring, on the advice of the supplier, remedial measures at your first service.
 Available from your Morgan dealer or off ebay.co.uk.

 GREEN STUFF PADS